 Our company’s ongoing adaptation and desire to improve led us to work with our product in a new way.
 In the mid-1990s we focused on maturing and fattening bluefin tuna on farms, with the aim of guaranteeing a quality product and a reliable source throughout the year.

-We have two deep-freezer boats (Princesa de Guasimara and Paloma Reefer) capable of freezing the bluefin tuna extracted from our fish farms and traps at -60ºC and in just a few minutes.
+We have three deep-freezer boats (Princesa de Guasimara, Princesa Guayarmina and Paloma Reefer) capable of freezing the bluefin tuna extracted from our fish farms and traps at -60ºC and in just a few minutes.

 We also have three purse seine vessels for bluefin tuna fishing in the Mediterranean.